mfaherold1998/Cards_Against_AI/README.md

 ## Illustrative Notebook

-`ollama_code.ipynb` demonstrates the full process in a clear, annotated workflow.
+`all_process.ipynb` demonstrates the full process in a clear, annotated workflow.
 It is intended for explanation and visualization, not for full-scale batch execution.

 ---